reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 RTK Query primarily consists of two APIs:

 - [`createApi()`](https://redux-toolkit.js.org/rtk-query/api/createApi): The core of RTK Query's functionality.
-It allows you to define a set of endpoints describe how to retrieve data from a series of endpoints, including configuration of how to fetch and transform that data.
+It allows you to define a set of endpoints that describe how to retrieve data from a series of endpoints, including configuration of how to fetch and transform that data.
 In most cases, you should use this once per app, with "one API slice per base URL" as a rule of thumb.
 - [`fetchBaseQuery()`](https://redux-toolkit.js.org/rtk-query/api/fetchBaseQuery): A small wrapper around [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) that aims to simplify HTTP requests.
 RTK Query can be used to cache the result of _any_ async request, but since HTTP requests are the most common use case, `fetchBaseQuery` provides HTTP support out of the box.

 #### Bundle Size